 The Issuer's authorised share capital amounts to EUR 168,000,000, divided into 700,000,000 ordinary shares and 700,000,000 preference shares, each with a nominal value of EUR 0.12.
-On the date of this Prospectus, the Issuer's issued capital amounts to EUR 35,400,000, consisting of 295,000,000 ordinary shares, with a nominal value of EUR 0.12 each.
-On the date of this Prospectus, the Issuer holds 18,830,451 ordinary shares, all or part of which it intends to cancel in due course.
+On the date of this Prospectus, the Issuer's issued capital amounts to EUR 34,200,000, consisting of 285,000,000 ordinary shares, with a nominal value of EUR 0.12 each.
+On the date of this Prospectus, the Issuer holds 13,595,753 ordinary shares, all or part of which it intends to cancel in due course.
 The rights of the shareholders are described in the Articles of Association.

 A foundation, Stichting Continuïteit NN Group, has been granted a call option by the Issuer.
-On each exercise of the call option, Stichting Continuïteit NN Group is entitled to acquire from the Issuer up to a maximum corresponding with 100 per cent. of the issued share capital of the Issuer in the form of ordinary shares, as outstanding immediately prior to the exercise of the call option, less one share, from which maximum any Preference Shares already placed with Stichting Continuïteit NN Group may exercise its option right repeatedly, each time up to the aforementioned maximum.
+On each exercise of the call option, Stichting Continuïteit NN Group is entitled to acquire from the Issuer up to a maximum corresponding with 100 per cent. of the issued share capital of the Issuer in the form of ordinary shares, as outstanding immediately prior to the exercise of the call option, less one share, from which maximum any Preference Shares already placed with Stichting Continuïteit NN Group at the time of the exercise of the call option shall be deducted.
+Stichting Continuïteit NN Group may exercise its option right repeatedly, each time up to the aforementioned maximum.

-On the date of this Prospectus, major shareholders are RRJ Capital II Ltd., BlackRock, Inc, Norges Bank, Barclays Plc and Thornburg Investment Management.
+On the date of this Prospectus, major shareholders are BlackRock, Inc, Norges Bank and Thornburg Investment Management.
 Based on Dutch legislation, the holder of a substantial holding or gross short position that equals or exceeds 3 per cent. of the issued capital of an issuer, should notify the AFM.
 These notifications are subsequently included in a public register kept by the AFM.